SlickNtz/2FortheCurve/README.md

 # 2FortheCurve
-Repo for 2FortheCurve wizard and addons
+Repo for 2FortheCurve wizard and builds